-Circumstance Estimation Used Reason for Estimate Car Capex Estimated that 5% of total Fleet Capex spend annually is on Cars.
+Circumstance Estimation Used Reason for Estimate Car Capex Estimated that 0% of total Fleet Capex spend in the 14/15 Financial Year was on cars.
+The required information is not readily available from our Financial and Fleet systems.
+Light Commercial Vehicle Capex Estimated that 63% of total Fleet Capex spend in the 14/15 Financial Year was on Light Commercial Vehicles.
 This was multiplied by the annual Capex spend for vehicles.
 The required information is not readily available from our Financial and Fleet systems.
-Light Commercial Vehicle Capex Estimated that 10% of total Fleet Capex spend annually is on Light Commercial Vehicles.
+Elevated Work Platform (EWP) HCV Capex Estimated that 17% of total Fleet Capex spend in the 14/15 Financial Year was on EWP's.
 This was multiplied by the annual Capex spend for vehicles.
 The required information is not readily available from our Financial and Fleet systems.
-Elevated Work Platform (EWP) HCV Capex Assumed the remaining 85% of total capex was expensed between the two HCV vehicles classes.
-Given that EWP's require significant additional expense, it was estimated that it costs double the costs of a normal HCV, thus providing a calculation of 66% of the remaining 85% (56%) as the proportion multiplied by the total capex spend.
-The required information is not readily available from our Financial and Fleet systems.
-Heavy Commercial Vehicle (HCV) Capex Assumed the remaining 85% of total capex was expensed between the two HCV vehicles classes.
-Given that EWP's require significant additional expense, it was estimated that it costs double the costs of a normal HCV, thus providing a calculation of 33% of the remaining 85% (28%) as the proportion multiplied by the total capex spend.
+Heavy Commercial Vehicle (HCV) Capex Estimated that 20% of total Fleet Capex spend in the 14/15 Financial Year was on HCV's.
+This was multiplied by the annual Capex spend for vehicles.
 The required information is not readily available from our Financial and Fleet systems.